-The following is a summary of the priorities of the Lithuanian Council Presidency outlined to the different parliamentary committees by Lithuanian ministers this week, from 8 to 12 July.
-This text is going to be updated daily
+The priorities of the Greek Council Presidency are being outlined to the various parliamentary committees by Greek ministers, from 16 to 23 January.
+This text will be updated daily.

 An agreement struck by EP and Council negotiators on access to genetic resources and sharing the benefits of their use was backed by the environment committee on Wednesday.
 The agreement also covers traditional knowledge held by indigenous or local communities.
 The new rules should contribute to the conservation of biological diversity and the sustainable use of its components.

 Draft EU rules requiring member states to clamp down on illegal waste shipments within the EU and to non-EU countries were backed by the Environment Committee on Wednesday.
 These rules would close legal loopholes and entail more inspections.
 MEPs propose that member states include in their inspection plans a minimum number of physical checks, and that inspectors be given more powers.